BAJAJ FINSERV DIRECT LIMITED

 What is the meaning of 52-week high and low?

-52-week high is the highest price a stock trades at over the last 52 weeks, while 52-week low is the lowest price during that period.
+The 52-week high represents the highest price at which a stock has traded during the past year, while the 52-week low represents the lowest price during the same period.

 View More